National Institutes of Health

 Diabetes means your blood glucose, or blood sugar, levels are too high.
 With type 2 diabetes, the more common type, your body does not make or use insulin well.
 Insulin is a hormone that helps glucose get into your cells to give them energy.
 Without insulin, too much glucose stays in your blood.
 Over time, high blood glucose can lead to serious problems with your heart, eyes, kidneys, nerves, and gums and teeth.

 You have a higher risk of type 2 diabetes if you are older, obese, have a family history of diabetes, or do not exercise.
+Having prediabetes also increases your risk.
+Prediabetes means that your blood sugar is higher than normal but not high enough to be called diabetes.

 The symptoms of type 2 diabetes appear slowly.
 Some people do not notice symptoms at all.
 The symptoms can include